 Another source notes that the name could have been derived from the Old English words "pere" + "tun," in modern English meaning "pear orchard" or "pear tree."

 Early Origins of the Pardoomb family

-Another 231 words (16 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardoomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pardoomb research.
+Another 116 words (8 lines of text) covering the years 1070 and 1296 are included under the topic Early Pardoomb History in all our PDF Extended History products and printed products wherever possible.